Adoption info and fees

 Do you provide training?

-Although we do not provide training classes at the shelter, we are happy to offer the Bogey’s Academy program for dogs with behavioral challenges.
-Thanks to a generous donor, we can provide scholarships to four training sessions through GoodPup.
+Although we do not provide training classes at the shelter, we are currently looking to offer a training service through Bogey’s Academy program for dogs with behavioral challenges.
+Thanks to a generous donor, we are currently researching providers to assist with this service.
 Ask our adoption team about this opportunity.
-If you which to donate to support the scholarship, please contact development@berksarl.org.
+If you wish to donate to support the scholarship, please contact development@berksarl.org.

 Can I be alerted when a particular pet goes up for adoption?

-Appointments are only available for our Pet Help Center and the Medical Center.
+Appointments for medical services or assistance with owned animals are available through our Pet Help Center and the Medical Center.

 Can I ″reserve″ a pet for adoption?